Modelling multivariate extreme value distributions via Markov trees: Preliminaries

-for $\bm{x} \in \mathbb{R}^d$ such that $H_{v}(x_{v}) > 0$ for all $v \in V$, and where $\ell : [0, \infty)^d \to [0, \infty)$ is the so-called \emph{stable tail dependence function} of $H$ and $\bm{\xi}$, from whose distribution it can be recovered via
+for $\bm{x} \in \mathbb{R}^d$ such that $H_{v}(x_{v}) > 0$ for all $v \in V$, and where $\ell : [0, \infty)^d \to [0, \infty)$ is the so-called stable tail dependence function of $H$ and $\bm{\xi}$, from whose distribution it can be recovered via

 see \citet{H92} or \citet{D98}.
-The dependence structure of an extreme value distribution is completely described by the stable tail dependence function.
-In the bivariate case, $\bm{\xi}=(\xi_{1},\xi_{2})$, this dependence function is closely related to the \emph{upper tail dependence coefficient} defined by
+The dependence structure of a max-stable distribution is completely described by the stable tail dependence function.
+In the bivariate case, $\bm{\xi}=(\xi_{1},\xi_{2})$, this dependence function is closely related to the upper tail dependence coefficient defined by

 which captures the extremal dependence along the main diagonal of the positive plane.
 The identity $\lambda=2-\ell(1,1)$ is clear by the definitions.